Study spots outside your home: cafes, co-working spaces, hotels | campus.sg

 Work From Hotel (WFH) deals

-Since Covid-19 restrictions hit hotels the hardest, many are now offering work-from-hotel packages.
-Some hotels are offering lobby spaces with dining packages, while others are offering their rooms for a day booking.
+Some hotels are offering work-from-hotel packages – some with dining packages, while others are offering their rooms for a day booking.

 Furama Riverfront

-Park yourself at the lobby of Furama Riverfront for their WFH package, which costs $28 for 14 hours for 2 guests (split it with a friend and it’s $14 per person).
-It includes a $15 dining credit, redeemable across all their F&B outlets.
+Park yourself at Furama Riverfront for their WFH package, with 3 options: a Twilight pass (8am-8pm), a Day pass, and even a monthly pass.
+It includes a generous dining credit, redeemable across all their F&B outlets.

 Study-friendly cafes